MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Campaign analytics

-The process of evaluating data and metrics for a marketing campaign to derive performance insights and optimization opportunities.
+Campaign analytics is the process of evaluating data and metrics for a marketing campaign to derive performance insights and optimization opportunities.

 ### Campaign budget

-The defined marketing expenditure allocated to a specific marketing campaign.
+A campaign budget is the defined marketing expenditure that is allocated to a specific marketing campaign.

 ### Capital asset budget